JuliaLabs/Cassette.jl/docs/src/overdub.md

 First, we define a new [`Context`](@ref) type alias called `Ctx` via the [`@context`](@ref) macro.
 In practical usage, one normally defines one or more contexts specific to one's application of Cassette.
 Here, we just made a dummy one for illustrative purposes.
+Context instances are central to Cassette's function, but are relatively simple to construct and understand.
+I recommend skimming the [`Context`](@ref) docstring before moving forward.

 Next, we "overdubbed" a call to `1/2` w.r.t. `Ctx()` using the [`overdub`](@ref) function.
 To get a sense of what that means, let's look at the lowered IR for the original call: